kdonnay/meltt/README.md

 First, the user has to specify a spatial and temporal window that any potential match could plausibly fall within.
 Put differently, how close in space and time does an event need to be to qualify as potentially reporting on the same incident?

-Second, to articulate how different coding schemas overlap, the user needs to input an event taxonomy.
+Second, to articulate how different coding schemes overlap, the user needs to input an event taxonomy.
 A taxonomy is a formalization of how variables overlap, moving from as granular as possible to as general as possible.
 In this case, it describes how the coding of the three car-specific properties (model, color, damage) across our three data sets correspond.

 Generating a taxonomy
 ---------------------